Grahp/Website/pages/Home.md

   - projects
 ---

 Hello this is my website!
-You can find reading and tarballs here (I don't have a git server quite yet).
+You can find reading and tarballs here (I don't have a [[Open Source|git server]] quite yet).

 I'm making [[Bowmap|Bowmap]], a [[Minecraft Server From Scratch|from-scratch]] MMORPG [[Minecraft Server|Minecraft server]] [[Code Editors|written]] in [[Clojure|Clojure]].